Skip to main content

 International

-A centre of excellence in neuroscience research, innovation and teaching, Paris Brain Institute is part of a network of partnerships through international research fellowships awarded to its researchers, strategic institutional partnerships and the promotion of education and knowledge exchange around the world.
+A centre of excellence in neuroscience research, innovation and teaching, Paris Brain Institute is part of a network of partnerships promoting international research, mobility and knowledge exchange around the world.

 Paris Brain Institute works closely with key strategic partners around the world, engaging in student exchange programs, clinical training and joint research funding.